 Increased Web Traffic

-When potential voters see your campaign’s posts on social media and become interested in your platform, they should be able to find your website to learn more efficiently.
+When potential voters see your campaign’s social media posts and become interested in your platform, they should be able to find your website to learn more efficiently.

-Keep an eye on your website’s traffic to see if there’s been an uptick in visitors since you launched your social media campaign.
+Monitor your website’s traffic to see if there has been an uptick in visitors since you launched your social media campaign.

 If there has been, that’s a good sign that your campaign is doing its job of driving traffic to your site.